 Mr. Delgado was then charged with and convicted of shooting at an occupied vehicle (Penal Code § 246), assault with an assault weapon (Penal Code § 245(a)(3)) and possession of a firearm by a felon (Penal Code § 29800(a)(1)).
 It also found true the allegations that Delgado personally used and intentionally discharged a firearm in the commission of the shooting at an occupied vehicle (Penal Code § 12022.53(b) and (c)) and that the shooting was committed for the benefit of, at the direction of, or in association with a criminal street gang (Penal Code § 186.22(b)(4).

 The trial court judge sentenced Delgado to 35 years to life, composed of 15 years to life for shooting at an occupied vehicle based on the gang enhancement, plus 20 years for the firearm enhancement under 12022.53(c).
-The remainder of the sentenced were imposed and stayed.
+The remainder of the sentence was imposed and stayed.

 During trial in the Clara Shortridge Foltz Criminal Courts Building in the courtroom of Stephen A. Marcus (perhaps one of the best judges in the courthouse), Officer Hunt testified as an expert on the Avenues criminal street gang.
 When asked if Avenues gang members “either individually or collectively engaged in patterns of criminal conduct,” Officer Hunt answered in the affirmative.